mratose/repay/README.md

   This includes my HTML file(home.htl and chart.html) for the basic interfaces.
 This module is not yet completed.

  ## Utility
-COntains a constant class that holds Constansts such as  Database parameters and other information which do not change.
+ Contains a constant class that holds Constansts such as  Database parameters and other information which do not change.

+ ## Test Data
+ Contains a test data scripts

  ## app.py
  This is my flask web application to display basic interface.
 THis module is not yet completed.